revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 {% endfigcaption %}
 {% endfigure %}

-As shown in Figure 7, net diversification rates for states 1A and 1B are higher than those for states 0A and 0B.
+As shown in {% ref fig_div %}, net diversification rates for states 1A and 1B are higher than those for states 0A and 0B.
 Examination of the test statistics indicates that the 95% credible intervals for $T_A$, $T_B$, and $T_1$ do not include zero, whereas the credible interval for $T_0$ does include zero.
 This pattern does not fully correspond to either a HiSSE or a CID-2 model.
 ```{R}
 #Is net diversification different?